diabhaque/Connoisseur/README.md

 ## Data Overview

-The dataseet used contained ~400,000 captions on ~80,000 and corresponding captions in the MS-COCO dataset. i.e each image have 5 correspondinf captions.
+The MS-COCO dataset used contained ~400,000 captions on ~80,000 images and corresponding captions, i.e each image has 5 corresponding captions.

 **Data Preprocessing:**
 <br>
-The images (*.jpeg or *.png) were passed through a Fine Tuned InceptionV3 (pretrained on imagenet) model and converted to 8 by 8 by 2048 numpy matrices
+The images (*.jpeg or *.png) were passed through a Fine Tuned InceptionV3 (pretrained on imagenet) model and converted to an 8 by 8 by 2048 numpy matrices

 The text was tokenized using the Keras.preprocessing.text.Tokenizer